HuyHuynh-Milo/Financial-Fraud-Transaction-Analysis---Machine-Learning-Python-/README.md

 1         | 0.076789

 - Fraud percentage in this dataset is over 7.67%, an mid-imbalance ratio dataset
-- For EDA, must separate fraud and non-fraud observations so the analysis won't be biased.
+- For EDA, some anaalysis must separate fraud and non-fraud observations so the analysis won't be biased.
 - For ML model, Accuracy is not a good metric for model validation, F1-score or recall should be considered.

 **📈 2.
 Fraud over time**